ion-training/terraform-random_pet/README.md

 # random_pet

 Terraform works with resources. \
-Resource names can be easily generated with the random_pet provider.
+Resource names can be easily generated with the random_pet provider (module) that terraform core can use.

 Provider documentation: [LINK](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/pet)